Contribution of Flares from Tidal Disruption of Stars to high-redshift AGN: TDEs in different AGN populations

 Thus far, we have considered the occurrences of TDEs in fiducial AGNs with specified host galaxy properties, which are assumed to be representative of a generic AGN population at various redshifts.
 Next, we briefly consider the occurence of TDEs in a couple of specific classes of AGN, namely (i) Changing-Look AGN \citep[or Changing Look Quasars, CLQs; e.g.][]{yang2018, macleod2019, ross2018, stern2018} and (ii) Compton-Thick AGN or CT AGN \citep[e.g.][]{Balokovi2014, malizia2009, marchesi2018}.

 The origin of the so-called `changing-look' phenomena in AGN, in which a luminous quasar dims significantly over a timescale of $< 10$ years, is currently unknown.
 AGN classified as changing-look (CL) have been currently discovered in the local universe up to a highest redshift of $z \sim 2$.
-More than 20\% \citep{macleod2019} of quasars with $L_{\rm bol} > 10^{44}$ erg s$^{-1}$, and 30-50\% of quasars with $L_{\rm bol} \sim 10^{45} - 10^{47}$ erg s$^{-1}$ \citep{rumbaugh2018} are found to fall into this category.
-CLQs typically have Eddington ratios around 0.1 (e.g., Fig. 14 of \citet{Graham2019}).
+More than 20\% \citep{macleod2019} of quasars with $L_{\rm bol} > 10^{44}$ erg s$^{-1}$, and 30-50\% of quasars with $L_{\rm bol} \sim 10^{45} - 10^{47}$ erg s$^{-1}$ \citep{rumbaugh2018} are found to fall into this category. { {While several CLQs have Eddington ratios around 0.1 (e.g., Fig. 14 of \citet{Graham2019}), in the present study we assume that the Eddington ratio distribution of the CLQs does not differ from that of the broader AGN population.

-Using the machinery developed in the previous sections, we can now estimate how many of the low-$z$ CLQ discovered so far may be accounted for as TDE-triggered AGN.
-The $p_{\rm TDE}/p_{\rm AGN}$ curve for an Eddington ratio $\eta \sim 0.1$ corresponding to the CL observations is plotted in Fig. \ref{fig:pagnclq}.
-We find that at $z \sim 1$, a maximum of $\sim 10\%$ of the AGN with $L_{\rm bol} > 10^{44}$ erg s$^{-1}$ may originate from TDE-triggers, which thus represents about $20 - 50 \%$ of the observed CLQ abundance.\footnote{The $t_{\rm peak}$ timescales for the $L_{\rm bol}$ values for $\eta \sim 0.01-0.1$ range from about 0.03 to a few ten years over $z \sim 0-4$, which are broadly consistent with the changing-look timescales expected from the literature.}
+We can thus estimate how many of the low-$z$ CLQ discovered so far may be accounted for as TDE {flares contributing to} AGN.
+From Fig. \ref{fig:pagnfid}, we see that at $z \sim 1$, a maximum of $\sim 1\%$ of the AGN with $L_{\rm bol} \gtrsim 10^{42}$ erg s$^{-1}$ may originate from TDE-flares, which thus represents up to about $5 \%$ of the observed CLQ abundance.\footnote{The $t_{\rm peak}$ timescales for the $L_{\rm bol}$ values considered here range from about 0.1 to a few ten years over $z \sim 0-4$, which are broadly consistent with the changing-look timescales expected from the literature.}}}

-On the other hand, at higher redshifts, there is evidence to indicate a much larger fraction of TDE-triggered AGN in the CLQ population.
+On the other hand, at higher redshifts, there is evidence to indicate a much larger fraction of TDE flares contributing to AGN in the CLQ population.
 The first CLQs at $z > 2$ which have recently been discovered \citep{ross2019} have Eddington ratios of $\eta > 0.05$.
 Upcoming experiments such as the Dark Energy Spectroscopic Instrument \citep[DESI;][]{desi2016} and LSST will enable stringent constraints on this population at higher redshifts.
 Assuming the intrinsic parameters of the population do not change significantly with redshift, we predict a `TDE luminosity function', $\phi_{\rm TDE} \equiv p_{\rm TDE} \times \phi_{\rm SMF}$ as shown in Fig. \ref{fig:phitde}.
-This function provides a lower limit on the abundance of CLQs at high-$z$ which may be exclusively triggered by TDEs.
+This function provides a lower limit on the abundance of CLQs at high-$z$ {whose flares may be exclusively contributed by TDEs}.